 I have gone to LunaMetrics many times for answers to specific questions.
 They do a great job explaining how calculations are made, how specific software works, and much more!

 If you are interested in learning very specific skills, check out this list of resources.
 If you’re interested in learning Google Analytics or Adobe Analytics, they have their own sections further down the page.

 Coursera: Excel to MySQL

 I personally have done this certification and thoroughly enjoyed each class.
 The certification is comprised of 5 classes, 4 of them touching on specific skills.
 Then, in the capstone, you put these skills together to start making real business recommendations.
-The softwares/systems you learn in this certification are: Excel, Tableau, MySQL and Teradata.
+The software/systems you learn in this certification are Excel, Tableau, MySQL and Teradata.

 Learning R – There are many resources for this topic, so I thought I would give a list of all the top resources for learning R, specifically as it relates to web analytics.

 - Data Camp – Some courses are free, some are paid.
 You can at least get the first chapter of a paid course for free to see if it’s worthwhile.